thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 |_  least strength: strong
 ```

-The types of SSL ciphers supported by webserver(s) in your ThoughtSpot instance can be listed by running the following command on any ThoughtSpot node (Not against the load-balancer).
+You can retrieve these from the ThoughtSpot web server (not against the load balancer) by running the following command on any ThoughtSpot node:
     ```
     nmap --script ssl-enum-ciphers -p 443 <ThoughtSpot_node_IP_address>
     ```
-You must ensure that your load-balancer supports these ciphers.
+You must ensure that your load balancer supports these ciphers.